js0823/comp150-robotics/README.md

 6. Try running "roscore", then on your other terminal "rosrun gazebo_ros gazebo".

 # TODO List
-- Learn how to use ROS and gazebo.
 - Create simple map using gazebo build editor(Or download one).
 I think we should create one by our own as example maps are very sophisticated for testing our basic functions.
 - Decorate the map with objects and colors.
 - Create a robot(we will use turtlebot)